Authentication and Authorization

 Consider an application that wants to support bearer token authentication for trusted external services:

-from activitypub.models import NotificationIntegrityProof, NotificationProofVerification
+from activitypub.core.models import NotificationIntegrityProof, NotificationProofVerification

 from django.db import models